-Join Simon Allardice for an in-depth discussion in this video Disk-based resources, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Disk-based resources, part of Programming Foundations: Code Efficiency.

 We've gone through a lot of content on…memory and algorithmic efficiency, our first two areas.…And now we get to areas three…and four, looking at disk-based, and network resources.…Now, these won't need as much discussion here for a couple of reasons.…First, many of the ideas we've already covered apply here, too.…And secondly, because a lot of the decisions we do need…to make can be made by understanding just a few basic principles.…So, beginning with the disk.…Your application…reads in reads in or writes to some file, some asset, some resource.…